 I have a disability, it's difficult to follow the continuous cruiser rules, what do I do?

-As a disabled boater you are entitled to ‘reasonable adjustments'.
+As a disabled boater, you're entitled to 'reasonable adjustments'.
 Each adjustment depends on your circumstances but, for example you may be able to:

-What is regarded as a ‘reasonable adjustment' will be different depending on your own circumstances and whether the Trust is reasonably able to provide the adjustment.
+What is regarded as a 'reasonable adjustment' will be different depending on your own circumstances and whether we're reasonably able to provide the adjustment.
 Here's what you need to do:

-- Read our disabled boaters frequently asked questions and if you think you are eligible for an adjustment…
+- read our disabled boaters frequently asked questions

-- Fill in our equality questionnaire – you will need to share evidence about how your disability affects you and why it means you can't follow our continuous cruiser rules.
-If you would like a paperless way of completing the equality questionnaire please contact your boat licence support officer who will arrange to send you an electronic version for completion.
+- fill in our equality questionnaire – you'll need to share evidence about how your disability affects you and why it means you can't follow our continuous cruiser rules.
+If you would like a paperless way of completing the equality questionnaire, please contact your boat licence support officer who will arrange to send you an electronic version for completion.

 What about vulnerable boaters?